Spring is Coming

 One of the biggest mistakes is choosing shoes that are too narrow or pointed at the front.
 While they might look stylish, these designs squeeze your toes together, putting direct pressure on the bunion joint.
 This constant compression can cause inflammation, irritation, and significant pain.
 Instead, always look for footwear with a wide, rounded, or square-shaped toe box.
 This gives your toes room to spread out naturally, which reduces friction against the bunion.
 When you try on shoes, you should be able to wiggle your toes freely without them feeling cramped.
 Many Aetrex women's and men's styles are designed with this in mind, offering more space where you need it most.

-Forgetting About Heel Height
+Ignoring Heel Height

 High heels are a well-known culprit for foot pain, and they are especially problematic for bunions.
 When you wear heels, your body weight shifts forward onto the balls of your feet, placing intense pressure directly on the big toe joint.
 This not only aggravates the existing bunion but can also contribute to it worsening over time.
 For daily wear, stick to shoes with a low, stable heel (under two inches) or a flat sole.
 A lower heel helps distribute your weight more evenly across the entire foot.
 When combined with proper arch support, it takes the strain off the sensitive forefoot area, allowing for a much more comfortable stride.